xt0fer/Cminus2/README.md

-# Cminus2
+# WeakJava

 cm2 - a mini C compiler for ziprisc1

-or maybe this needs to be WeakJava (.wj) and wjc (compiler) cm2 the Cminus2 compiler.
+or maybe this needs to be WeakJava (.wj) and wjc (compiler) cm2 the WeakJava compiler.

-Compiles Cminus2 code into zas assembly code.
+Compiles WeakJava code into zas assembly code.

 the output (stdout) should be put into a `.zas` file.